Kilimanjaro Trek – 5895 m

-We have set departures going out most weeks of the year.
+We have set departures on the following dates:

 We meet in Arusha before heading out in 4×4 to join the trail.
 Starting at Lemosho on the Western side and traversing across the most spectacular parts of the mountain it joins the Machame route above Shira camp and then from Barafu camp ascends to the summit via Stella Point.
 Descent is via the Mweka route

 - full ‘state of the art’ expedition service